 The Baseball Island Foundation provides the tools, structure, health services, & guidance that local systems do not, guaranteeing that Dominican youth can achieve their ultimate goal of supporting themselves financially & changing their family’s future, regardless of their success in baseball.

 A little bit goes a long way down here!
 Even small donations create an immediate impact in the lives of our boys.

-With your help, through donations, sponsorships, and sharing our story, The Baseball Island Foundation will be able to continue providing and expanding our program here in the Dominican Republic.
+With your help, through donations, sponsorships, and sharing our story, The Baseball Island Foundation will be able to continue making dreams come true for hardworking families here in the Dominican Republic.